How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 - Pick a single resume font like 10–12pt Verdana or Georgia.

-- Add ample white space and 1-inch margins.
+- Add ample white space and 1-inch resume margins.

 - Resume length should be one page for preschool teacher jobs.

-- Include these resume sections: Header, Objective, Experience, Education, Skills, and one or two bonus sections.
+- Include these resume sections: Resume Header, Profile, Experience, Education, Skills, and one or two bonus sections.

 Expert Hint: Always save preschool resumes as PDF files.
 PDFs translate to different kinds of screens, and ATS hiring software handles them well.